App Development: User Guide

 APP-PAGE

-"APP-PAGE" represents a page in the application - both, web and mobile.
+"APP-PAGE" represents a page in the application - both web and mobile.
 Add each page in your application here and configure the layout of each.
 The sign-up and registration are automatically managed by the system, and you should not define pages related to sign-in and sign-up.

 With each page, you can say if a login is required to access the page.
 If you set this property to true for the homepage, then your application will force a login/sign-up before entry.
 Generally, you want to have a generic welcome page for all users and force login for functional pages.